- What Are Collagen Peptides?

 I should also mention that many skin conditions, including eczema and acne, are likely caused by inflammation in response to dietary factors (such as antinutrients in plants) and environmental toxins (such as those found in skincare products) — not a lack of collagen.

-If you suffer from chronic skin issues, I recommend removing most plants from your diet, taking steps to reduce your systematic inflammation and leveraging infrared radiation.
+If you suffer from chronic skin issues, I recommend removing most plants from your diet and taking steps to reduce your systematic inflammation.
 You can also try supplementing with collagen, but don’t overlook the potential inflammatory roots of your condition.

 If slowing down aging is your primary concern, here’s what you should do before considering a collagen supplement: